 Second, the department is intensively engaged in original research on both literature and culture, and represents a diverse and dynamic model of scholarly activity for its students.
 Recent publications include books by Stacey Margolis on the social determination of American individualism, Scott Black on the nature of the eighteenth-century English essay, Vincent Pecora on culture and secularism, Andrew Franta on Romanticism and publicity, Craig Dworkin on poetry and sound, Matthew Potolsky on the idea of mimesis, and Kathryn Stockton on the queer child.
 This is just the tip of the iceberg.
 Vincent Cheng, for example, is one of the country’s leading experts on James Joyce; Dennis Kezar is the author of innovative and challenging work on John Milton; and Anne Jamison is revising our understanding of Victorian poetry.
 The department’s scholarship has earned national and international recognition.
 Students who work with these and equally accomplished faculty members will be taken on an intellectual adventure that can be found in few other departments.

 The English Department invites all students interested in expanding their intellectual horizons and honing their practical skills in reading and writing to make an appointment with one of our Academic Advisors.
-Please feel free to use the button to the left to begin charting their path.
 Studying literature at the university level in an English Department as exciting as the University of Utah’s is an opportunity that should not be missed.